 The incredible battle has come to a spectacular end!

-The Undisputed champion, with 5 winning rounds, one loss and one tie, is: The Fully Managed SFTP or SFTP as a Service!
+The Undisputed champion, with 6 winning rounds is: The Fully Managed SFTP, Hosted SFTP, the SFTP as a Service!

 If enhancing security, increasing efficiency improving automation, and ensuring business continuity are factors that you are looking for, fully managed SFTP is the clear winner.